Grace Eldering: Early life and education

 Grace Eldering was born in Rancher, Montana, in 1900.
 Eldering's parents had immigrated to the United States before she was born, with her mother having arrived from Scotland and her father from the Netherlands.
 She contracted and survived whooping cough when she was five, leading to her involvement in science in her adulthood.
 After high school Eldering attended the University of Montana for four semesters before money troubles caused her to drop out.
 She taught for four years saving up enough money to return to the university and obtain a Bachelor of Science.
-She then went on to teach at Hysham High School for an English class and a Biology class.
+She then went on to teach English and biology at Hysham High School.
 She continued her education later in life and earned a Ph.D. in science in 1942 from Johns Hopkins University.

 Career and research

-In 1928, Eldering moved to Lansing, Michigan to volunteer at Michigan Bureau of Laboratories.
+In 1928, Eldering moved to Lansing, Michigan, to volunteer at the Michigan Bureau of Laboratories.
 She was hired within six months to do routine bacteriologic analysis.
-She eventually moved to the Michigan Department of Health Laboratory in Grand Rapids, Michigan where she joined Pearl Kendrick and Loney Clinton Gordon to work on growing samples of pertussis bacteria in 1932.
-The development of the vaccine for pertussis also included the first "large-scale controlled clinical trial for pertussis vaccine".
+She eventually moved to the Michigan Department of Health Laboratory in Grand Rapids, Michigan, where in 1932 she joined Pearl Kendrick and Loney Clinton Gordon to work on culturing samples of pertussis bacteria in the laboratory.
+Development of this pertussis vaccine was notable for including the first large-scale controlled clinical trial of a pertussis vaccine.
 This was conducted by setting up a large network of medical professionals and neighborhood organizations in order to obtain large samples of pertussis from as many different patients as possible.
 Kendrick and Eldering started a "cough plate diagnostic service" on November 1, 1932, whereby cough plates of suspected infected individuals could be sent in for confirmation.
 This also allowed them to determine the time period of infectivity of pertussis and when those infected were at highest risk of infecting others around them.
 In addition, they set up a method of quarantine for Grand Rapids that would keep any outbreaks from spreading and required a 35-day period of isolation for infected patients.
-Within three years, their methods had become an official routine for the county and the state at large.
-While trying to create these methods, Eldering and Kendrick faced many troubles while trying to find the funding to do so.
-Their research took place in the middle of the Great Depression, making already scarce funding harder to get a hold of.
-They eventually received funding from federal emergency relief programs, city government and private donors.
-The whole experiment was conducted after hours at work because the health department was so understaffed they couldn’t spend time on it during normal work hours.
+Within three years, their methods had become an official routine for both the county and the entire state.
+While trying to create these methods, Eldering and Kendrick faced difficulty in financing the work.
+Their research took place in the middle of the Great Depression, making already scarce funding harder to get obtain.
+They eventually received finance from federal emergency relief programs, city government and private donors.
+The whole experiment was conducted after hours at work because the health department was so understaffed they could not spend time on it during normal work hours.
 They also had nurse technicians and private physicians volunteer their time to help prepare and give the vaccine.